devsamahd/DSA/README.md

 # DSA
-Personal but open source 30 days of Data Structures and algorithm.
+Personal but open source solutions to Data Structures and algorithm problems(leetcode problems too) in javascript and golang.